nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-The command 'into record' can be used to convert other data types into records.
+The command `into record` can be used to convert other data types into records.
-See the command: 'help into record' fro a complete list of input data types.
+See the command: `help into record` fro a complete list of input data types.

 #### Commands that use record

 Since the record data type is foundational to Nushell's structured nature, many commands use records as inputs or as parameters.
 See the list of commands for tables because many of those also take records.

 Here are a few commands that use records:

-- get
+- `get`
-- insert
+- `insert`
-- merge
+- `merge`
-- update
+- `update`
-- upsert
+- `upsert`

 ### List

 What it is: Basic collection of values ordered by their insertion.

-Annotation: 'list'
+Annotation: `list`

 A list is like a vector or array list in other languages.